rooseveltframework/roosevelt/README.md

 // listens for a "helloReady" event to be emitted by the "mvc/helloModel.js" model app.on('helloReady', function(res, model) {

-  // when the model emits the event, it will pass along the res (response) object from Express and a fully composed data model res.render('hello.html', model);
+  // when the model emits the event, it will pass along the res (response) object from Express
+  // along with the fully composed data model from "mvc/helloModel.js" res.render('hello.html', model);
 });
 ```